TheovanKraay/cosmos-python-sdk-v5/benchmarks/BENCHMARK_VALIDATION.md

 ### Final Verdict

+#### Original Implementation (json.dumps)
+**The V5 SDK was 1.48x faster than V4 overall** - a significant improvement from the global Tokio runtime optimization.

+#### Current Implementation (Native PyO3 serialization via pythonize)
-**The V5 SDK is genuinely 1.48x faster than V4 overall, and these results are trustworthy.**
+**The V5 SDK is now 1.67x faster than V4 overall** - an additional 13% improvement from eliminating Python's json.dumps overhead.

-The optimization work (global Tokio runtime) successfully eliminated a critical performance bottleneck and allowed Rust's inherent advantages to deliver real-world performance gains.
+The optimization work (global Tokio runtime + native PyO3 serialization via pythonize) successfully eliminated critical performance bottlenecks and allowed Rust's inherent advantages to deliver real-world performance gains.
+These results are trustworthy and validated.

 ---